PyMoDAQ/PyMoDAQ/docs/src/user_folder/installation.rst

 As a side note, these files are shared between different pymodaq's versions (going from 3 to 4 for example).
 It is suggested to delete/remake the folder (or empty its content) when setting up a new environment with a different pymodaq version.

+One should also make sure that the QT environment can be safely used with linux installations, running the following command should be sufficient to start with:
+``sudo apt install libxkbcommon-x11-0 libxcb-icccm4 libxcb-image0 libxcb-keysyms1 libxcb-randr0 libxcb-render-util0 libxcb-xinerama0 libxcb-xfixes0 x11-utils``

   .. _shortcut_section:

 Creating shortcuts on **Windows**